RedHat-Middleware-Workshops/dayinthelife-integration/docs/labs/citizen-integrator-track/lab01/README.md

     ![design-location-type](images/design-63.png "Location Type")

-1. Click on the drop-down next to the `No description` message, and enter `Returns a location record` as the description.
+1. Click on the drop-down next to the `No description` message, and enter `Returns a phone record` as the description.
 Click the check-mark button to accept the description.

     ![design-response-example](images/design-57.png "Enter description")